stevebauman/translation/README.md

        1        NULL         NULL        'Translate me!'
        2        NULL          1          'Translate me!'

-You can now update the translation on the new record and it will be shown wherever `_t('Translate me')` is called.
+You can now update the translation on the new record and it will be shown wherever `_t('Translate me!')` is called.

 You must provide you're own way of updating translations (controllers/views etc).